Be a Ninja in the Terminal πŸ₯·

 eval "$(starship init zsh)"

-🌍 Autoenv: Automatic Environment Management
+🌍 Autoenv: Smart Environment Management #

 conda activate myenv

-To set up Autoenv, follow these steps:
+To set up Autoenv:

 git clone git://github.com/hyperupcall/autoenv.git ~/.autoenv